The BEST Creamy Potato Salad with Egg and Bacon

 Description

-THE potato salad that my family say is my best dish.
+THE potato salad that my family says is my best dish.
+Serve this creamy egg and bacon potato salad with your next BBQ!

 Ingredients